awsdocs/aws-serverlessrepo-developer-guide/doc_source/troubleshooting.md

 If you can't make your application public because you are missing a license file, delete the application and create a new one with the same name\.
 Make sure that you provide it with one or more open\-source licenses approved by the Open Source Initiative \(OSI\) organization\.

-## A Limit Was Exceeded<a name="issue-limit-exceeded"></a>
+## A Quota Was Exceeded<a name="issue-limit-exceeded"></a>

-If you receive an error message indicating that a limit was exceeded, check to see if you reached a resource limit\.
-For AWS Serverless Application Repository limits, see [AWS Serverless Application Repository Limits](limits.md)\.
+If you receive an error message that indicates that a quota was exceeded, check to see if you reached a resource quota\.
+For AWS Serverless Application Repository quotas, see [AWS Serverless Application Repository Quotas](quotas.md)\.

 ## An Updated Readme File Doesn't Appear Immediately<a name="issue-updating-readme-delay"></a>